A Short Biography of Paul Henry Beidler

 Gurdjieff had told Paul about a certain nearly hidden group in the Gobi desert that he believed had a certain comprehension of "advanced ideas", and that if at all possible in his lifetime, he should try to visit this group of men and women.
 Paul told several of his close students that in fact he had made contact.
 He also wrote that the Sarmoun Monastery is now underground in what is now Russia and that their existence is threatened and must be protected from exposure.
 Along with other isolated (secret) monasteries of the 3rd way, they are already being replaced by the 4th and 5th ways.
 He said further, that while we are grateful for the discoveries made in the 1st, 2nd and 3rd ways, we must recognize that in the course of evolutionary change the burdens of development have been passed onto the shoulders of seekers in the course of ordinary daily life.
 He told his students that when you do what you will do with this teaching, it can't be just a Gurdjieff school.

-At the age of 28 he worked with Frank Lloyd Wright from 1932 to 1934 in Wisconsin as an architectural teachers assistant for the first class of the then newly formed Taliesin School of Organic Architecture at Spring Green just outside of Madison, Wisconsin.
+Paul worked with Frank Lloyd Wright in 1934 in Wisconsin as an architectural teachers assistant for the first class of the then newly formed Taliesin School of Organic Architecture at Spring Green just outside of Madison, Wisconsin.
 Gurdjieff showed up there unexpectedly in early 1934, staying for a few months and cooking for the students while there.
 Paul relates that Gurdjieff loved movies and that he, Gurdjieff and Olgivanna went to the movie house in Madison.
-During that time, Paul helped to bring into existence the Eaglefeather font that Frank Lloyd Wright used on his architectural drawings.
+During that time, Paul helped to bring into existence the Eaglefeather font that Frank Lloyd Wright used on his Olive Hill project drawings.
 Paul is mentioned in Frank Lloyd Wright's book "Letters to Apprentices".

 Paul spent every weekend for 7 years at Franklin Farms in Mendam, New Jersey, during WWII and shortly afterwards.
 He studied with Madame Ouspensky at that time.
 Madame Ouspensky ran Franklin Farms, while Mr. Ouspensky stayed in New York City most of the time, with his group of pupils.
 Paul had been a student of Madame Ouspensky, and he was very clear about this.
 I don't think he was too fond of Mr. Ouspensky.
 Paul was good friends with C. S. Nott, who also spent some time there at Franklin Farms.
 Paul never taught the Enneagram at Northeon Forest.
 He claimed that it was nothing more than an illustrative diagram 'sketched in the sand' for Ouspensky one day to illustrate a minor point in the Work.
 Paul's main emphasis in the direction of the Laws was towards the law of Three and the Law of Seven.
 He deemed an understanding of the Law of Three as absolutely essential in the Work.